MicrosoftDocs/dataexplorer-docs/kusto/management/update-policy-with-managed-identity.md

 ---
 title: Run an update policy with a managed identity
-description: This article describes how to use a managed identity for update policy in Azure Data Explorer. ms.reviewer: atefsawaed ms.topic: reference ms.date: 08/15/2023
+description:  This article describes how to use a managed identity for update policy. ms.reviewer: atefsawaed ms.topic: reference ms.date: 08/15/2023